risc0/risc0-ethereum/steel/docs/how-does-steel-work.md

 The zkVM guest has no network connection, and there is no way to call an RPC provider to carry out the view call from within the guest; so how does Steel make this possible?

-Steel’s key innovation is the use of [revm](https://docs.rs/revm/latest/revm/)  for simulation of an *EVM environment* within the guest program.
-This EVM environment has the necessary state populated from RPC calls to carry out verifiable execution of view calls.In the [host program](https://dev.risczero.com/terminology#host-program), the [preflight call](https://docs.rs/risc0-steel/latest/risc0_steel/struct.Contract.html) constructs the EVM environment, `evm_env` which is passed through as input to the guest program:
+Steel’s key innovation is the use of [revm]  for simulation of an *EVM environment* within the guest program.
+This EVM environment has the necessary state populated from RPC calls to carry out verifiable execution of view calls.In the [host program], the [preflight call] constructs the EVM environment, `evm_env` which is passed through as input to the guest program:

 ```rust
 // HOST PROGRAM